alozano-77/AWS-SAA-C02-Course/README.md

 Roles are real identities and can be referenced within resource policies.

-Secure Token Service (sts:AssumeRole) this is what generates the temporary security credentials (TSC).
+Secure Token Service (sts:AssumeRole) generates the temporary security credentials (TSC).

 ### 1.3.5.
 When to use IAM Roles